 The Salvation Army's Pathway of Hope initiative provides individualized services to families with children who desire to take action to break the cycle of crisis and vulnerability that repeats generation after generation.
 It seeks to address the root causes of poverty in addition to The Army's history of compassionate serving.
 By helping families overcome challenges like unemployment, unstable housing, and lack of education, we can lead families down a path toward increased stability and, ultimately, self-sufficiency.
 Learn more >

-Every 30 days every adult in the household may receive a personal needs bag with about a dozen hygiene items.
+Every 30 days members in the household may receive personal needs hygiene items.

 It operates Monday through Friday from 9:30 a.m. - 4:00 p.m.

 These items are free to the public and people can take up to 5 items a piece.